What is Cash Flow from Financing Activities?

 It is of the view for many investors that cash at the end of the king.

-Let us have a look at how this section of the cash flow statement is prepared.
+Let us look at how this section of the cash flow statement is prepared.
 Understanding the preparation method will help us evaluate what all and were all to look into so that one can read the fine prints in this section.

 How to Calculate Cash flow from Financing Activities?